Lactic acid

 In industry, lactic acid fermentation is performed by lactic acid bacteria, which convert simple carbohydrates such as glucose, sucrose, or galactose to lactic acid.
-These bacteria can also grow in the mouth; the acid they produce is responsible for the tooth decay known as caries.
+These bacteria can also grow in the mouth; the acid they produce is responsible for the tooth decay known as cavities.
 In medicine, lactate is one of the main components of lactated Ringer's solution and Hartmann's solution.
 These intravenous fluids consist of sodium and potassium cations along with lactate and chloride anions in solution with distilled water, generally in concentrations isotonic with human blood.
 It is most commonly used for fluid resuscitation after blood loss due to trauma, surgery, or burns.

+Lactic acid is produced in human tissues when the demand for oxygen is limited by the supply.
+This occurs during tissue ischemia when the flow of blood is limited as in sepsis or hemorrhagic shock.
+It may also occur when demand for oxygen is high, such as with intense exercise.
+The process of lactic acidosis produces lactic acid, which results in an oxygen debt, which can be resolved or repaid when tissue oxygenation improves.